 |Personal tax credit

 |Age tax credit

-He is not entitled to the income tax exemption as his income is greater than his exemption limit.
+He is not entitled to the IT exemption as his income is greater than his exemption limit.
 However, his income is less than twice his exemption limit so marginal relief may apply.

 If marginal relief was not applied, Jim’s tax liability would be calculated as follows:

 Taxed under normal system (20%)